daq-tools/influxio/README.rst

 Breaking changes should be expected until a 1.0 release, so version pinning is recommended, especially when you use it as a library.

-**Caveat**: Only a few features sketched out in the README have actually been implemented right now.

 ********
 Synopsis